KeyBridge/lib-openssrf-3.0.0/readme.md

 underlying SSRF logical data model, and to add methods and techniques to simplify the construction of SSRF data structures.

-## Background of this Project
+## About this Project
-In 2013 Key Bridge approached officials at the DoD to use SSRF on a license-free, commercial basis and, upon receiving positive response, collaborated with the Wireless Innovation Forum to initiate a joint Government-Industry work group to develop and publish an open source, license-free reference implementation of the most recent SSRF specification.

-This project is managed by the Open Standard Spectrum Resource Format (SSRF) group and organized by the Wireless Innovation Forum's [Spectrum Innovation Committee](http://groups.winnforum.org/spectrum_innovation_committee).
+This project is managed by the Open Standard Spectrum Resource Format (SSRF) group and organized within the Wireless Innovation Forum's [Spectrum Innovation Committee](http://groups.winnforum.org/spectrum_innovation_committee).

 ## Availability and Use
 The source code and documentation within this project are available under the Apache 2.0 license, copies of which are